-Great Leadership begins with great Self Leadership.
+Great Leadership begins with great self leadership.
 And as we lead ourselves, we lead others.
-Self leadership is not only relevant to leaders but to all business professionals.
+Leadership is not only relevant to leaders but to all business professionals.

-Mastering Self Leadership is extremely important for musicians.
-As in business life, Self Leadership calls for clear goals.
+Mastering leadership and self eadership is extremely important for musicians.
+As in business life, self leadership calls for clear goals.
 These goals can be macro and micro goals, and they can point to business or personal dreams and objectives, but the point here is:

 To achieve our goals, we need to work intentionally on achieving them.